 - Outro (54:35)

-- Dr. Lara Briden is the author of The Period Repair Manual, and has a great blog as well.
+- Dr. Lara Briden is the author of The Period Repair Manual and The Hormone Repair Manual, and has a great blog as well.
 She also works with patients 1:1 in Australia through the Sensible-Alternative Naturopathic Clinic.

 - Eileen (your podcast host) has written 4 books: A Simple Guide to the Paleo Autoimmune Protocol (paperback, kindle and audio versions), Reintroducing Foods on the AIP (PDF ebook), The Paleo AIP Instant Pot Cookbook (PDF ebook), and 85 Amazing AIP Breakfasts (PDF ebook).

 - If you purchased A Simple Guide to the Paleo Autoimmune Protocol , you are eligible for some free PDFs – The AIP Food Pyramid, the AIP Foods to Avoid, and an AIP Grocery List.
 Send your receipt through my contact form.
 And if you loved the book, please write a review on Amazon.